This post contains affiliate links. Read my full disclosure.

 Of the pests I have encountered, aphids are among the most unsettling.
 They are tiny, crawling green bugs that huddle up on the green base of the rosebud, along the stem, and on the underside of the blooming flower.
 They blend in using darned camouflage so that until you take a closer look, you might miss them.
 Then much to your horror, you notice the tiny army camped out on your gorgeous flower you are on your way inside with.
 Eew!

-Why not use Dawn or Murphy Oil Soap?
+Why I don’t use Dawn or Murphy Oil Soap

 Dawn dish liquid is frequently recommended for an aphid plant spray.
 However, Dawn is not great for the environment as it has been shown to cause harm to aquatic creatures and pose a risk to humans.
 The other soap you may be advised to use for this purpose is Murphy Oil Soap.
 This too has chemicals in it that are cause for concern for humans who use it as well as for the environment.
 EWG rates both a “C.” These are examples of how you cannot assume that something is safe and nontoxic simply because it is commonly used in homes.